 Broadband Map Disclaimer

-Broadband service availability and characteristics are depicted as derived from data assembled by the Utah Broadband Outreach Center.
+Broadband service availability and characteristics are depicted as derived from data assembled by the Utah Governor’s Office of Economic Development and the Utah Automated Georgraphic Reference Center (AGRC).
 Data sources include biannual broadband service provider submissions and publicly available sources.
-Data has been modified, where necessary, to meet broadband mapping standards set by the Broadband Outreach Center.
+Data has been modified, where necessary, to meet broadband mapping standards.

 Speeds shown are the ‘maximum advertised’ for the geographic features depicted, and must exceed 0.768 Mbps download and 0.2 Mbps upload to be included.
 Actual speeds may vary within and along census blocks and roads due to the granularity and currency of the data, technological limitations, and service plan limitations.
 Users of this data and associated map visualizations are encouraged to inquire directly to providers for current service availability and speed.